OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/The Queue.md

 # The Queue

-The list of upcoming posts.
+The list of upcoming posts, in expected time sequence.
+They move a lot.

 - [[My Story of Trust]] (done)
 - [[This Is Not Democracy]]